amazon-archives/amazon-cognito-identity-js/README.md

 1. The `CognitoIdentityServiceProvider` service from the [AWS SDK for JavaScript](https://github.com/aws/aws-sdk-js)

-2. `BigInteger` from the [JavaScript BN library](http://www-cs-students.stanford.edu/~tjw/jsbn/) developed by Tom Wu, the inventor of the Secure Remote Password protocol.
-This implementation uses Montgomery multiplication to rapidly perform the computations needed by the Secure Remote Password protocol.

 There are two ways to install the Amazon Cognito Identity SDK for JavaScript and its dependencies, depending on your project setup and experience with modern JavaScript build tools: